meta-llama/prompt-ops/docs/metric_selection_guide.md

+---
+title: Metric Selection Guide
+category: Guides
+description: Choose the right evaluation metrics for your optimization use case
+order: 10
+icon: settings
+---

 # Metric Selection Guide

 This guide helps you choose the right evaluation metric for your use case or determine when to create a custom metric.